boomam/docker-compose-public/poste-io/readme.md

 ## Pre-Reqs
 1. A configured network interface (WireGuard, Tailscale, etc.) to allow connectivity back to your on-prem.
 2. A directory on the servers root called /data/certs/traefik_certs
 3. A directory on the servers root called /data/certs/poste_certs
+4. A directory on the servers root called /data/scripts
-4. Ideally a remote system to run connectivity tests from OR a VPN connection like NordVPN
+5. Ideally a remote system to run connectivity tests from OR a VPN connection like NordVPN

 ## Deploy Portainer
 Login to server, re-create the [portainer-agent.yaml](./portainer-agent.yaml) file.